hnakamur/iot-tag-editor-live-reload-example-with-goemon/README.md

 A tag-editor custom tag example with [Riot 2.0 | A React- like UI library](https://muut.com/riotjs/).
 A browser live-reload support is provided with [mattn/goemon](https://github.com/mattn/goemon).

+## Pre-compiled demo
+You can try a pre-compiled demo at https://hnakamur.github.io/riot-tag-editor-live-reload-example-with-goemon/demo/

 ## Setup

 - Install node.js and npm: [Node.js](http://nodejs.org/)